FaKod/sjersey/README.md

 ### sjersey_2.10 0.4.1
 * Removed unneeded code from trait JacksonDeAndSerializer
-* WAR was deployed to Nexus as JAR
+* Fix: a WAR was deployed to Maven Central instead of the JAR

 ### sjersey_2.10 0.4.0
 * bumped Jersey Version to 2.5.1